notJust-dev/notjustdev/content/posts/2022-04-11-how-to-publish-expo-react-native-app-to-google-play-store/index.md

 - App or game - Select whether the application is an app or a game.
 - Category - Select which category fits your application the best.
 - Email address - Email address which can be used to contact you by the users.
-- Phone number (Optional) - Phone number which can be used to contact you by the users
+- Phone number (Optional) - Phone number which can be used to contact you by the users.
-- Website (Optional) - URL to the website of yours.
+- Website (Optional) - URL to your website.
 - External marketing - I recommend leaving the box ticked if you want your application to be advertised outside of Google Play.

 ### Set Up Your Store Listing

-Finally, the last step of the set up!
+Finally, the last step of the set-up!
 In this section, we will have to provide:

 - App name - The name of your application. _Most likely this will be already populated with the correct name_
 - Short description - Short description of your application.
 One good catchy sentence should work very well here.